 You open your email inbox to be met with a flood of pitches and campaigns.
 So what causes you to click on one?
 Furthermore, what causes you to actually read an email newsletter?
-There’s a special sauce to these distinguished emails that makes them stand out among the sea of worthless newsletters.
+There’s a special sauce to these distinguished emails that make them stand out among the sea of worthless newsletters.

 In addition to snagging your audience’s attention from the get-go, email marketing campaigns must be written in such a way that cleverly constructs the main purpose of your email.
-I highly suggest you invest in a content specialist to help you build your content marketing campaign via emails.
+I highly suggest you invest in a Houston content specialist to help you build your content marketing campaign via emails.

 While it is certainly possible to launch a successful email marketing campaign on your own, content specialists know where to place certain calls-to-action, how to use short-form copy to captivate an audience, and they know how to properly edit your copy so your brand can present a clean and professional image.

 Tons of big brands use email marketing to keep their audience engaged, share company news and leverage opportunities to generate new business because they know it works—but for whatever reason, Houston small businesses seem to shy away from this economical marketing tactic.

 Today, I want to show you some of the best email marketing campaigns from big brands, in hopes that they inspire you to begin marketing your business via emails.
 We can help you construct campaigns that garner leads and generate sales—let’s get started today!
 In the meantime, here are five brands that got it right.